rvl-lab-utoronto/backwards-reachability/index.md

   1. Clone the [optimized_dp][]{:target="_blank"} repo and follow the instructions in the readme
   2. You'll need to install [HeteroCL][]{:target="_blank"} library as well (the virtual env comes in handy here)
   3. Define your problem in the `user_definer.py` and then run `solver.py`. <br />
     NOTE: The `solver.py` file launches a web browser to plot the result and it may be unable to do so if you run it from an integrated terminal like in VSCode.
-It's really tragic, but you gotta open a normal terminal and run it there :sweat:
+It's really tragic, but you gotta open a normal terminal and run it there :(

   As mentioned before, this is still a work in progress so be prepared to have things not work exactly and to experiment!